u-shekhar/DEMD_Project/README.md

 # DEMD_Project
 DEMD End Term Project

-Deployed on Heroku using github connection.
+- Deployed on Heroku using github connection.
-Used Swagger for interface
+- Used Swagger for interface

-Also deployed on AWS-EC2 instance.
+-Also deployed on AWS-EC2 instance.
     P.S: The link to the instance changes everytime the instance is initiated and hence has to be accessed accordingly.

 # Movie Recommendation System